 LG’s performance warranty promises that after 25 years, their panels will still produce at least 90.8% of their labeled power output.
 That’s a 5.8% increase over Axitec.
 This means LG Solar panels will degrade much more slowly and will produce more free electricity for a longer time.

 It’s worth noting that no panel manufacturer’s performance warranty will cover actual production, or how much electricity the panel produces.
 The warranty only guarantees that they’re able to produce that much electricity in ideal situations.
 Actual production is based on how the panels were installed, weather, their exposure to sunlight, and other factors.

 A warranty that does guarantee solar panel production is very valuable though.
 Paradise Energy’s Triple Ten Guarantee does uniquely cover actual system performance.
-In your solar system quote, we’ll give you an estimate of how much electricity your system should produce each year.
-During your system’s first ten years, if it produces less than we estimated, we’ll pay you the difference.
+In your solar system quote, we’ll estimate how much electricity your system should produce each year.
+During your system’s first ten years, we'll pay you the difference if it produces less than we estimated.

 Should You Install Axitec or LG Solar Panels?

-If you’re looking to keep costs low, Axitec may be the better bet for you.
+If you’re looking to keep costs low, Axitec may be your better bet.
 However, if you’re looking to install the best solar panels out there today, LG Solar’s are hard to beat.

 Regardless of which you choose, both Axitec and LG Solar offer high-quality panels that will produce plenty of cost- and emissions-free electricity for decades to come.

 |Axitec||Cheaper option than LG Solar||17.21% to 20.38% Efficiency||15-year product warranty||All panels have a 25-Year performance guarantee at 85%|